 Conclusion Strategies (MIT Writing and Communication Center; Click here for a full list of their online resources for writers)

 Examples of strategies to use in writing an introduction for a college essay.

 Ending the Essay: Conclusions (Harvard College Writing Center)

 Offers strategies on how to provide readers with closure at the end of your essay or leave them thinking critically about the larger implications.
 It also provides some suggestions on ways not to end an essay.

 Introductions (UNC Chapel Hill Writing Center)

 “This handout will explain the functions of introductions, offer strategies for writing effective ones, help you check your drafted introductions and provide you with examples of introductions to be avoided.”

-Introductions, Body Paragraphs and Conclusions for Argument Papers (Purdue OWL)
+Introductions, Body Paragraphs, and Conclusions for an Argument Paper (Purdue OWL)

 This guide addresses how to develop the key parts of a paper: the introduction, the body and the conclusion.
 There is a similar guide for writing exploratory papers.

 Introductions, Body Paragraphs, and Conclusions for Exploratory Papers (Purdue OWL)